Braintree, Essex: Sport

 Braintree Town Football Club is known as The Iron.
 They have played at the Cressing Road Stadium (off Clockhouse Way) since 1923, when it started as Crittals Sports and Athletic Stadium, with a running track.
 In the 2010–2011 season, they won promotion to the Conference National division as champions.
 In the 2015–2016 season, the team reached the first round of the FA Cup when they played Oxford United.
 In the 2023-24 season, they were promoted back to the National League (the Conference) for a third occasion via the play offs.

 Braintree Rugby Union Football Club was formed in 1963 by a group of old boys from Margaret Tabor Secondary School and celebrated its 50th anniversary in May 2013.

 Greyhound racing in Braintree was held at three different venues: at Cressing Road from 1967, at Coggeshall Road from 1930 to 1932 and at Notley Road during 1932.
 The racing at all three tracks was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and known as flapping tracks, which was the nickname given to independent tracks.
 The Coggeshall Road site, opposite the junction with Marlborough Street, opened on 6 September 1930, while the Notley Road site opposite the Angel public house (on land now covered by Kenworthy Road) raced every Monday and Wednesday at 7pm and Saturday at 3pm.
 The track was operating on 20 February 1932, with races over 475 yards; the proprietor was T H Mooring.

 Education and schools

 Braintree has four secondary schools: Gosfield School Independent Co-Educational, Alec Hunter Academy, Notley High School Technology College (which is also the location of the Braintree Sixth Form) and Tabor Academy.

 Post 16 education is provided by Gosfield School, Notley High School, The College at Braintree, Braintree Sixth Form and Tabor Academy.

-Braintree has a special needs school called The Edith Borthwick School.
+Braintree has a special education school called The Edith Borthwick School.